 - Poorly maintained roadways (potholes, uneven surfaces, etc.)

 - Maintenance problems that were caused by a repair shop

 - Manufacturing defects

 You can also have a claim against another driver even when you never collide with the vehicle.
 For example, a car may make an unsafe lane change into a motorcyclist.
 The biker may notice it fast enough to move out of the way, but in doing so, they lose control of their bike and crash.
-The reason that the collision happened was because of the other driver—not just that the biker lost control.
 In that situation, you would likely have a valid legal claim against that driver for your injuries and property damage after that crash.